 And he delivers this forgiveness to you, Paul says, "in all wisdom and insight, making known to you the mystery of his will."
-And what Paul is speaking about here is divine wisdom; not the kind by which this world operates.
+What Paul is speaking about here is divine wisdom; not the kind by which this world operates.
 I mean the world has its way of thinking - the truths we hold to be self evident; things like: "The righteous are rewarded; and the evil are punished", and "Seeing is believing", and "If it sounds too good to be true, that's because it is".
 This is the wisdom of the world.
 But with the wisdom of God you have been given, you understand things differently.
 For you it's "Christ was righteous and yet he was punished; and I am evil, yet for Christ's sake, I'm rewarded."
 And, "Seeing is not believing, it's the other way around: it's only by believing that you are able to see - see, for instance how a couple handfuls of water can be a powerful washing away of sin and a rebirth in the Holy Spirit, or how a wafer of bread and a sip of wine can be the body and blood of Christ."
 And finally "Even though the Gospel of God's grace in Christ sounds too good to be true, it is true.
 In fact, there is no truth more firmly established."
 You know, people sometimes make fun of us Christians for believing the things that we do.
-They think we're stupid.
+They think we're foolish.
 But the world with its wisdom is destined to pass away.
 The wisdom the Lord has given you endures forever and grants eternal life.
-Tell me, which wisdom would you rather have?
-I'd say the Lord blessed you with the best kind; wouldn't you?
+Which wisdom would you rather have?

-And there's more.
+There's more.
 Paul continues, "In him [that is, Christ] he gave you an inheritance".
 It goes with being part of the family.
 Having been made a child of God through your Baptism into Christ, what belongs to the Father belongs to you: everything, every gift and spiritual blessing - all yours in Christ.
 And for his sake you will enjoy this great inheritance with all your brothers and sisters in Christ forever.